OpenBioMaps/documentation/official_docs/en/docker.md

 ## Archive tables, data, ...

+For scripts follow this repo:

 https://github.com/OpenBioMaps/scripts

-- use this to set up perodic sql dumps of important tables: archive.sh
+- use this to set up a perodic sql dumps of important tables: archive.sh

-#### crontab setting examples for archive.sh
+### crontab setting examples for archive.sh

 ```sh
    #dumping normal tables from Monday to Saturday